abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

-## Install PostgreSQL  and start the server
+## Install PostgreSQL

 PostgreSql (aka Postgres) is a popular open-source relational database management system (DBMS).
 A relational DBMS employs the relational data model in which data are organized into tables.
-Postgres allows you to perform tasks such as control access to a relational database, read and  write data into database and run queries.
+Postgres allows us to perform tasks such as control access to a relational database, read and  write data into database and run queries.

-As a data scientist, we rarely find yourself installing DBMS like Postgres.
-Since we want to learn how to connect to the databases and read data into python, we first need to install it the computer.
-Go to this [link](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/) for a step by step instruction to install postgressql in your machine.
+As data scientists, we rarely find ourselves installing DBMS like Postgres.
+However, in this lesson, in order to learn how to connect to the databases and read data into python, we first need to install it on the computer.
+Visit this [link](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/) for a step by step instruction to install Postgres in your machine.

-Once installed, you need to start the server.
-Go to this [link](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html) to configure and start the server in windows and in this [link] for mac.
+Once installed, we need to start the server.
+Go to this [link](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html) to configure and start the server in Windows and in this [link] for Mac.

-Once server is started, type `psql` in your command line. `psql` enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.
+Once the server is started, type `psql` in your command line. `psql` enables us to send queries interactively, issue them to Postgres, and see the query results.

 Type the following in the `psql` prompt to create a new database named `t81577`: